5 Packing Tips for a Gatlinburg Winter Vacation

 3. Good Shoes and Socks are a Must

-Humans lose lots of warmth through their feet, so if you don’t have good shoes and socks, you’re going to be cold this winter!
+We tend to lose a lot of warmth through our feet, so if you don’t have good shoes and socks, you’re going to be cold this winter!
 To keep your toes from getting frosty, pack your warmest practical shoes or hiking boots.
 Try to bring a pair that is comfortable and has good arch support.

 4. Take Care of Your Skin

 The winter wind can leave your skin and lips feeling dried out.
 To avoid this, be sure to bring some moisturizer and chapstick.
 Lotion is especially important for your hands, which can get cracked from repeated washing.

 Believe it or not, sunscreen is another must-bring item.
 Even during the winter, the UV rays can burn your skin, so be sure to apply some sunscreen to your face if you will be outside for an extended period.

 While a bathing suit might not be the first thing that comes to mind when packing for a Gatlinburg winter vacation, you’re definitely going to want to bring one!
 Most of our cabins come with outdoor hot tubs, so you can enjoy beautiful mountain views while soaking on the deck.

 Now that you know what to pack for your Gatlinburg winter vacation, you’re ready to start planning!
 The first step is to find a place to stay that has everything you need and more for a comfortable trip.
 Of course, our cabins are the best option!
 To start planning your getaway, check out our complete selection of Gatlinburg cabin rentals!